StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars: Conclusion

 \section{Conclusion}

 In this paper, we address three major challenges in current human video avatars.
 For real-time streaming generation, we propose a two-stage autoregressive adaptation and acceleration framework with a distillation and an adversarial refinement process.
-For stable and consistent long video generation, we introduce the Reference Sink, Reference-Anchored Positional Re-encoding, and a consistency-aware discriminator.
+For stable and consistent long video generation, we introduce Reference Sink, Reference-Anchored Positional Re-encoding, and a consistency-aware discriminator.
 Finally, to enable natural interaction, we develop StreamAvatar, a real-time, streaming human video model that generates both talking and listening behaviors with coherent expressions, gestures, and transitions.
-Extensive experiments demonstrate that StreamAvatar achieves state-of-the-art performance while operating orders of magnitude faster than competitive methods.
+Extensive experiments demonstrate that StreamAvatar achieves state-of-the-art performance while operating significantly faster than competitive methods.

-\paragraph{Limitations and Future Work.} Despite impressive performance, our method exhibits certain limitations.
-Due to the limited temporal context, it may produce inconsistent content in regions that remain occluded for an extended period.
-Incorporating long-term memory mechanisms could help alleviate this issue.
-In addition, VAE decoding currently accounts for more than half of the total processing time in our pipeline, and future work could explore more efficient VAE decoding to further reduce the streaming latency.
+\paragraph{Limitations and Future Work.} Despite its strong performance, our method has several limitations: 1) Due to the limited temporal context, it may produce inconsistent content in regions that remain occluded for an extended period.
+Incorporating long-term memory mechanisms could alleviate this issue.
+2) While already outperforming most offline baselines in motion dynamics, the distillation process inevitably constrains the range of motion.
+Additionally, the current text input handling is relatively simplistic, limiting fine-grained semantic control.
+Future work could leverage multimodal large language models for semantic planning to further enrich motion diversity and interactivity.
+3) VAE decoding currently accounts for more than half of the total processing time.
+Exploring more efficient VAE decoding could further reduce streaming latency.